discordjs/guide/guide/preparations/README.md

 Now that you've installed Node.js and know how to open up your console and run commands, you can finally install discord.js!

 To install discord.js, simply run the `npm install discord.js`.
-This can take a bit of time, but should be done fairly quickly.
+This can take a bit of time but should be done fairly quickly.

 ::: warning
 Once the installation is complete, you'll see something like this: